wasmCloud/wasmcloud.com/blog/zero_trust_security.md

 Actors are signed with identifiers for the capability contracts to which they have been granted access, like `HTTP Server`, `Message Subscriber`, or `Key Value Store`.
 These capabilities are abstract contracts, the implementations for which are linked at runtime.
 You can use mock, test, or lightweight implementations when going through your inner development loop on your workstation and then swap to different implementations in higher environments, all without having to rebuild or redeploy your actors.

-Because actors are cryptographically signed, we can also subject actors to policies that utilize metadata like the issuer of the module, its expiration date, its "not valid before" date, and much more.
+Because actors are cryptographically signed with [ed25519 keys](https://wasmcloud.com/docs/reference/host-runtime/security#managing-keys), we can also subject actors to policies that utilize metadata like the issuer of the module, its expiration date, its "not valid before" date, and much more.
 We can use policies like this to only allow actors from a certain set of trusted issuers, split the issuers allowed for production and dev/test, and any number of other additional security measures.

 ### Cluster Security
-As we continue moving up the abstraction level from a single wasmCloud host, next we can look at a cluster of wasmCloud hosts known as a _lattice_.
+As we continue moving up the abstraction level from a single wasmCloud host, next we can look at a cluster of wasmCloud hosts known as a _[lattice](https://wasmcloud.com/docs/reference/lattice/)_.
 In a lattice, only those hosts that have been authorized to communicate with the cluster can do so, and invocations from invalid issuers or from spoofed senders or MITM (man-in-the-middle) attackers can all be rejected.

-To accomplish this, each host in a wasmCloud cluster generates its own unique identity key pair, but is also given a _cluster signing key_.
+To accomplish this, each host in a wasmCloud cluster generates its own unique identity key pair, but is also given a _[cluster signing key](https://wasmcloud.com/docs/app-dev/secure/clusterkeys#zero-trust-invocations)_.
 This key is used to sign invocations to actors and providers elsewhere on the cluster.
 These remote hosts receiving those calls can then verify the issuer of that invocation, as well as whether the invocation's bytes have been tampered with.

 Since each host is given a signing key and a list of public keys to trust, the system is resilient to most forms of intrusion.
 As each host signs every invocation is issues, other hosts can verify if the invocation came from the entity that claims to have sent it.